Timber Mills & Companies That Buy Trees For Lumber Near Me

 Do sawmills buy trees?
 Let’s find out.

-Some companies buy trees for lumber; you just have to find them and negotiate.
+Some companies buy trees for lumber; you must find them and negotiate.

 These wood companies purchase all sorts of good quality wood, including pine, cottonwood, oak, and walnut.